project-imprimis/libprimis/doc/engine.md

 shaders (like specular or parallax mapping).
 Transparency is used by glass material as well as by geometry which has had alpha material applied to it.

-Transparency support in Imprimis is largely motivated by the particular rendering architecture included therein.
+Transparency support in Libprimis is largely motivated by the particular rendering architecture included therein.
 As a deferred renderer, which composites full-scene maps of particular properties, Tesseract faces steep costs to having multiple rendering layers (rendering a surface blended with another